 Although employment records are not considered education records by FERPA, student employment records are considered to be education records.
 So the employment records of a university employee who takes a class are not protected by FERPA, but the employment records of a work-study student are protected by FERPA.
 The distinction is whether the employment resulted from the individual’s status as a student.

 Medical records are not necessarily protected by FERPA.
-If such records are not protected by FERPA, they may be protected by HIPAA.
+If such records are not protected by FERPA, they may be protected by HIPPA.

 Format of Records

 Educational records include records, files, documents, video tapes, audio tapes, film, microfilm, microfiche, electronic records and other materials that contain information that is directly related to the student (i.e., personally identifiable information).

 Certain documents must be maintained either in hardcopy format or in an imaged media format.
 This includes any documents for which a visible mark is used to validate authenticity, such as documents that contain a signature, seal or other certification.
 Examples include income tax returns, notarized documents, verification statements, and SARs.